 Step 1 Take a clean piece of cloth and apply any oil to the knife’s surface.
 Let the oil embeds into the rust.

 Step 3 Renew the sandpaper as the need arises.
-Once there are no stains left, wash the knife with water and mope it dry with a cotton cloth piece and apply a film of oil.
+Once there are no stains left, wash the knife with water, mope it dry with a cotton cloth piece, and apply an oil film.

 E. Baking Soda

 Baking soda is not too efficient at removing rust, although it can remove mild rust from the thin knife blade’s surface.
 For using baking soda, make a paste out with the help of water or preferably lemon juice.
 Apply it to the surface of the Knife and wait for 15 minutes.
 Next, scrub the surface with a toothbrush or dishwashing scrubber.
 Once the rust is removed, wash it with water and apply a layer of oil.

 Best Available Knife Rust Removers